microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 [This Readme](https://github.com/aeschli/typescript-vscode-sh-plugin/blob/master/README.md) describes the token types and modifiers that the TypeScript / JavaScript semantic highlighter produces, along with a list of known issues.

+### Known issues
+- symbols that are functions as well as objects (e.g. `require`) are classified as variables.
+We probably need to show them according to their actual use.
+- `Promise.resolve`: `Promise` is a variable instead of a class.
+That's unfortunately what the d.ts for Promise declares.

 ## Links: